 New Family Members

 If you purchase or receive a new koi fish, you will want to quarantine your new fish before introducing it into your pond.
 Keeping a separate quarantine tank is a good idea.
-This is necessary because fish can carry bacteria, fungus, parasites, or illnesses.
-The koi in your pond have already learned to coexist with these elements in your pond, but a newbie may not be up to the challenge.
+This is necessary because fish can carry bacteria, fungi, parasites, or illnesses.
+The koi in your pond has already learned to coexist with these elements in your pond, but a newbie may not be up to the challenge.
 Quarantining and a slow introduction to other koi and water will guarantee safety for all.
 Also, koi become easily stressed during transport, so a period of quarantine will enable them to adjust.

 Koi will demonstrate exactly how they feel.
 They swim freely within the entire pond when well.
 They also spread out and rush at feeding time.
 Should your koi gather in one place and move very little or exhibit wobbly movements, they are probably ill.
 Also if they gather around the water filter or open and close their mouths near the water’s surface, they are showing a lack of dissolved oxygen in the pond’s water.